benedibn/comphys/README.md

 # Computational Physics - FYS3150, UiO.

-This git repository is for collaboration between Benedicte Nyheim and René Ask in the course FYS3150 at UiO.
+This git repository is for collaboration between Benedicte Nyheim, Trine Kvam Olafsen René Ask in the course FYS3150 at UiO.
 Here you will find codes, results, reports and more created to solve projects in the course.